Asymptotic expansion of smooth functions in deterministic and iid Haar unitary matrices, and application to tensor products of matrices: Proof of Theorem

 The proof of those equations are essentially the same, so we only prove Equation \eqref{dfvdvsfx}.
-Once again, if $S$ is a monomial such that there exist $R,T$ monomials and $i,c$ such that $S = R\ u_l^d v_l^d T$ or $R\ u_l^d v_l^d T$, then with the same proof as in the previous step,
+Once again, if $S$ is a monomial such that there exist $R,T$ monomials and $i,c$ such that $S = R\ u_l^d v_l^d T$ or $R\ u_l^d v_l^d T$, then with the same proof as in the one of Lemma \ref{sidvbs},

 Besides, one has that

 Hence